Fields of definition of building blocks with quaternionic multiplication: Introduction

 In \cite{ribet-cosdef} and in \cite{pyle} Ribet and Pyle investigated the possible fields of definition of a building block up to isogeny; in fact, and to be more precise, their results concern the field of definition of the variety together with its endomorphisms.
-The main result in this direction is that every building block $B/\Qb$ is isogenous over $\Qb$ to a variety $B_0$ defined over a polyquadratic\footnote{i.e. a composition of quadratic extensions of $\Q$.} number field $K$, and with all the endomorphisms of $B_0$ also defined over $K$ (this is \cite[Theorem 5.1]{pyle}).
-From the proof of this result one can deduce the existence of minimal polyquadratic number fields with this property.
-Moreover, each of these minimal number fields must contain a certain field $K_P$ that can be calculated from a cohomology class in $H^2(G_\Q,F^*)$ canonically attached to $B$.
+The main result in this direction is that every building block $B/\Qb$ is isogenous over $\Qb$ to a variety $B_0$ defined over a polyquadratic number field\footnote{i.e. a composition of quadratic extensions of $\Q$.} $K$, and with all the endomorphisms of $B_0$ also defined over $K$ (this is \cite[Theorem 5.1]{pyle}).
+Moreover, from the proof of this result one can deduce the structure of minimal polyquadratic number fields with this property.
+In particular, each of these minimal number fields must contain a certain field $K_P$ that can be calculated from a cohomology class $\gamma$ in $H^2(G_\Q,F^\times )$ canonically attached to $B$.